 With a full menu of hair, skin and body services, as well as special services designed specifically for young girls ages 10 to 15, it's no wonder that many families visit this Aveda Concept salon and spa.
 "The area we are located in has a small-town feel, so we know every client who walks through the door, as well as their whole family," says manager Misty Phillips.

 Big Fish, Small Pond

-In small towns all across America, there's one salon that raises the bar for everyone else.
-St. Clair, MI, (population 5,802) has DeMarc Hair Studio.
+In every small town across America, there's at least one salon that raises the bar for everyone else.
+Stockbridge, MA, (population 2,500) has Seven Salon.Spa.

 First settled by missionary John Sergeant in 1734, Stockbridge, MA, was once the territory of the Mahican/Stockbridge Indians, who later relocated to Wisconsin.
 It was also home to painter Norman Rockwell and singer Arlo Guthrie and, more recently, to Seven Salon.Spa.

 From Top: The exterior of the salon and spa; the decor is modern, featuring natural materials throughout; the waiting area is warm and inviting so clients are able to relax before their appointments; the manicure and pedicure stations.